IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives

 \begin{definition} We define representatives $\mathcal{R}$ for the partition $C$ that correspond to graph $H$ such that $H$ follows \Cref{def:proto_graph} and \Cref{def:heuristic_R}. \\

 \end{definition} At the end of the incremental step, unprocessed points are assigned to their nearest core points.
-This scheme has two advantages: 1) It reduces the computation cost of processing the whole dataset as in \emph{DBSCAN}.
-2) The accuracy of labeling border points will increase as compared to any centroid-based cluster representative system.
+This scheme has two advantages: 1) it reduces the computation cost of processing the whole dataset as in \emph{DBSCAN}, and 2) the accuracy of labeling border points increases as compared to any centroid-based cluster representative system.